stumblefiend/www/docs/guide/writing/beginners-guide-to-docs.rst

 Professional writers know the mixed emotions of a blank page: you're eager for a new beginning but despair at where to start.

+Have no fear!
 Use this guide to document your first open source project for public release.
-Read this document straight through or use it as a reference.
+Read this document straight through or as a reference.

 .. _why: